Johhed15/Advanced-R/README.md

 ## The following labs are created as packages which might make it a bit tricky to find the code, try looking in the "R"-map in each lab!
 <br>
-- lab 3: Dijkstra and euclidean algorithm<br>
+- lab 3: Dijkstra and euclidean algorithm<br><br>
-- lab 4: Two RC-class objects, one to do an linear regression and one for ridge regression<br>
+- lab 4: Two RC-class objects, one to do an linear regression and one for ridge regression<br><br>
-- lab 5: A package to download data from an API and then genererate some graphs, a shiny app is also created here but is in a seperate repository named Shiny-BaDaAn<br>
+- lab 5: A package to download data from an API and then genererate some graphs, a shiny app is also created here but is in a seperate repository named Shiny-BaDaAn<br><br>
-- lab 6: Solving the knapsack problem with brute force, greedy heuristic and programming search<br>
+- lab 6: Solving the knapsack problem with brute force, greedy heuristic and programming search<br><br>

 <br>
 #### If you have any questions regarding the work, please contact me